Blackhand01/Edge-VLA-Micro/ARCHITECTURE.md

 For visual commands, OpenCV target guardrails validate the image before motion.
 The red target detector combines HSV thresholding with RGB dominance to reduce false positives on skin, lips, and warm lighting.

 ![Red target debug overlay](docs/imgs/red_object_detected.png)

+### MAVSDK, MAVLink, PX4, and QGroundControl Boundary

+Validated commands reach the vehicle only through `DroneController`, which wraps MAVSDK-Python.
+MAVSDK exposes high-level APIs such as `action.arm()`, `action.takeoff()`, `action.land()`, `action.hold()`, and `offboard.set_velocity_ned(...)`; it is not the wire protocol itself.

+MAVLink is the underlying telemetry and command protocol between the Jetson companion computer and PX4.
+In the distributed profile, PX4 routes an onboard MAVLink UDP stream to the Jetson on port 14540, and the Jetson connects with `udpin://0.0.0.0:14540`.

+PX4 remains the flight-stack authority.
+It owns arming state, health, flight mode, failsafes, and the real vehicle or SITL dynamics.
+The project safety layer rejects unsafe proposals before they reach PX4, while PX4 still enforces its own preflight, mode, and failsafe rules after receiving MAVLink commands.

+QGroundControl is the ground-control station and observability surface.
+It is useful for monitoring arming state, mode changes, telemetry, takeoff, landing, and OFFBOARD behavior during SITL/HITL runs, but it is not the Jetson control loop.

 ## Modularity and Runtime Pattern